-You come away with items that look good, but you didn't exactly need.
+You come away with items that look good, but you didn't exactly need them.
 Having a plan and sticking to your list helps you buy less and keep impulse purchases to a minimum.

 Watch for sales or wait for coupons and then make our purchase.
-I never pay the ticket price for our back to school clothes or shoes.
+We never pay the ticket price for our back-to-school clothes or shoes.

-It’s great when things start going on clearance and you can get a swimsuit for a fraction of the cost of new.
+It’s great when things start going on clearance, and you can get a swimsuit for a fraction of the cost of a new one.
 Or when you need a winter coat and can purchase it at the end of the previous season, you can get a steal.

 Plant a Garden

 It's so fresh and flavorful...and way less expensive than the organic produce you can buy from the store or farmer's market.

-With the exception of a few notable items (Nestle chocolate Chips come to mind), the generic version is usually just as good, but a lot less than the name-brand equivalent.
+With the exception of a few notable items (Nestle chocolate Chips come to mind), the generic version is usually just as good but a lot less than the name-brand equivalent.

 Have a Bi-Monthly Pantry Party

 Don't do any shopping....get creative...use what you have on hand to plan your meals.
 You may be surprised at what you can come up with for a tasty recipe when you can use only items you have on hand.

 Use Your Crockpot

 It's super easy and very economical to use your crockpot to cook family meals.
-Plus, it's so nice to turn on the crockpot in the morning and have dinner made at the end of a long day.
+Plus, it's so nice to turn on the crockpot in the morning and have dinner waiting for you at the end of a long day.

 Install LED Bulbs

 Switch out the most widely used bulbs in your home.
 Then, replace the rest as they burn out.
-Often you can find LED bulbs on a steep discount at your local bulb store because of energy rebates that are likely available.
+Often you can find LED bulbs at a steep discount at your local bulb store because of energy rebates that are likely available.

 Lower Your Water Heater’s Temperature

-So, setting your water heater to 120° will reduce your energy expenditure—and lessen the risk of scalds especially if you have small children in the house.
+So, setting your water heater to 120° will reduce your energy expenditure—and lessen the risk of scalds, especially if you have small children in the house.